Corveda/PHPSandbox/README.md

 - Can retrieve the generated sandbox code for later usage.
 - Can pass arguments directly to the sandboxed code through the execute method to reveal chosen outside variables to the sandbox.
 - Can access the parsed, prepared and generated code ASTs for further analysis or for serialization.
+- Can define custom validation functions for fine-grained control of every element of the sandbox.

 ##Example usage: